-How I revived some potted petunias that were just spent.
+How to revive potted petunias that are looking done in.
 Struggling to survive and not blooming in mid Summer.
 They needed help and this is what I did to get fresh new blooms on a failing plant.

 Reviving potted petunias for more beautiful blooms all summer long!